 It is clear that once Jesus arrives, the sacrificial system that God had been accommodating is done away with.

-This side of Jesus, Christians don’t sacrifice animals.
+On this side of Jesus, Christians don’t sacrifice animals.
 We don’t do it.
-We don’t because it’s been revealed to us that it was never desired by God, and Jesus is the only sacrifice that mankind would ever need.
+We don’t because it’s been revealed to us that God never desired it, and Jesus is the only sacrifice that humankind would ever need.
 God never wanted animal sacrifices.
-He used them for a time, but now with Jesus they are done away with once and for all.
+He used them for a time, but now with Jesus, they are done away with once and for all.
 Enough is enough.